ESPN president says network will not air national anthem on 'Monday Night Football'

 BRISTOL, CONN. – ESPN will not show the national anthem during "Monday Night Football" broadcasts this year, the company's president said on Friday.

-Jimmy Pitaro addressed the controvery at ESPN’s annual football media day.
+Jimmy Pitaro addressed the controversy at ESPN’s annual football media day.

 Pitaro was asked by a reporter if he spoke to the NFL about the rule changes and the national anthem and if he would consider “turning the cameras on an athlete that’s kneeling for the anthem.”